Weekly NFT Newsletter for Reignmakers Football and UFC on DraftKings Marketplace

 Reignmakers Market Reports

-With Championship Sunday in the books, the team over at Lucky Trader recapped the week.
+With Championship Sunday in the books, the team over at Lucky Trader recapped the week and analyzed the Super Bowl slate of Reignmakers Football.

 If you missed any of the news over the weekend or wanted to know how injuries affected the market, check out this great article from Jason Bales.
 He takes a look at market inefficiencies with a section on the best value plays and stacks.